alexanderlin-com/rag-engine-cashflow/readme.md

 ### ✅ De-Ingestion Script
 Pinecone ain’t free.
 If you’re iterating, you *need* index deletion on command.
 So I made it easy.

+### ✅ Changed Hosting to Docker+ Google Cloud Run
+Streamlit Cloud Free is hard to rely on.